63Klabs/atlantis-platform-admin/README.md

 ## Deployment and Management

-The Atlantis Platform is built on top of Altlantis, from pipeline templates that deploy starter code and templates managed by the platform engineers to the Atlantis MCP Server built using Starter #02, once you understand the basics of using the SAM Configuration repository, you'll understand how everything works together.
+The 63Klabs Atlantis DevOps Platform is built on top of Atlantis, from pipeline templates that deploy starter code and templates managed by the platform engineers to the Atlantis MCP Server built using Starter #02, once you understand the basics of using the SAM Configuration repository, you'll understand how everything works together.

 However, there is still a chicken and egg problem.

 Begin by creating a repository and developer roles.

-## Create a SAM Configuration Script Repository for your Organization
+## Keep it Simple to Start

 Your organization may be one AWS Account, or it may be many Organizational Accounts.
 Even personal accounts may consist of one or more organizational accounts.